Legacy Memorial

 Linsey McLean, a businesswoman whose passions were raising awareness of the bio-absorption of mining-related toxics in the human body and working with impacted people to reduce these toxics.
 Linsey shined a light on the toll that past mining was taking on our communities and, in the process, worked to help prevent new mining.
 The donation in honor of Linsey will support public education on recent water testing that has shown impacts of past and current mining in the Black Hills.

 Dayton Hyde, a man who wore many hats – but mainly a cowboy hat – and who spent his later years on a mission to prevent uranium mining from returning to the Black Hills.
-Dayton had a long, unique, and interesting life, including founding the Wild Horse Sanctuary south of Hot Springs and leading it for many years.
+Dayton had a long, unique, and interesting life, including founding the Black Hills Wild Horse Sanctuary south of Hot Springs and leading it for many years.
 The donation in honor of Dayton will support our work to continue the fight against the Dewey-Burdock uranium project.

 We thank all those who have worked to preserve the Black Hills over the last many decades.
 We honor the memories of those who have passed on by continuing their work to protect the Black Hills and their waters.